 That does, however, confirm the store's early access stage and a visit to the store can do the rest.
 At the moment, WeGame X doesn't exactly boast a winning catalogue, as there are around 30 games, most of which by Chinese devs.

 Whether Tencent's timing is adequate remains to be seen, what with all the hoopla around Epic's Games Store and Steam once again shining a light on the issue of splitting up gamers by platforms.

 On the other hand, Epic's decision to lead the way and slash the standard digital distribution fee of 30 per cent to mere 12 per cent promises to reshape the landscape, so Tencent might as well get in early.

-When it comes to mere scale though, you should know that Steam recently boasted about the latest figures of more than 90 million users.
+When it comes to mere scale though, you should know that Steam recently boasted about the latest figures of million users.
 Needless to say, Tencent won't lack in the technical department as they've got the architecture to deliver products en masse.

 Tencent are likely to find that Epic's and Valve's stores are their main competitors, albeit the latter is still well ahead.
 In fact, Steam is likely to remain the dominant distribution platform, with analysts almost guaranteeing that GabeN will not be moved .